rtidatascience/exercises/exercise01/README.md

 Inspection of the database will reveal the reference tables and the values that they contain, referenced by the foreign keys in the categorical fields of the `records` table.
 Basically, anywhere you see a field name above that ends with `_id`, there is a corresponding table in the database that contains the values associated with that categorical variable.
 Fields that contain continuous values, such as `age`, do not join to other tables.

+Some of the reference tables have an entry for a question mark `?` that represents missing data in `records`.

 #### The Target Variable

 The target variable is `over_50k` in the `records` table in the database.